Xenon compounds: Other compounds

-Other compounds containing xenon bonded to a less electronegative element include F–Xe–N(SO_{2}F)_{2} and F–Xe–BF_{2}.
-The latter is synthesized from dioxygenyl tetrafluoroborate, O_{2}BF_{4}, at −100 °C.
+Other compounds containing xenon bonded with a less-electronegative element include F\–Xe\–N(SO2F)2 and F\–Xe\–BF2.
+The latter is synthesized from dioxygenyl tetrafluoroborate, O2BF4, at −100 C.

-An unusual ion containing xenon is the tetraxenonogold(II) cation, AuXe_{4}^{2+}, which contains Xe–Au bonds.
-This ion occurs in the compound AuXe_{4}(Sb_{2}F_{11})_{2}, and is remarkable in having direct chemical bonds between two notoriously unreactive atoms, xenon and gold, with xenon acting as a transition metal ligand.
-A similar mercury complex (HgXe)(Sb_{3}F_{17}) (formulated as [HgXe^{2+}][Sb_{2}F_{11}^{–}][SbF_{6}^{–}]) is also known.
-Xenon reversibly complexes gaseous M(CO)_{5}, where M=Cr, Mo, or W. p-block metals also bind noble gases: XeBeO has been observed spectroscopically and both XeBeS and FXeBO are predicted stable.
+An unusual ion containing xenon is the tetraxenonogold(II) cation, AuXe_{4}(2+), which contains Xe–Au bonds.
+This ion occurs in the compound AuXe4(Sb2F11)2, and is remarkable in having direct chemical bonds between two notoriously unreactive atoms, xenon and gold, with xenon acting as a transition metal ligand.
+A similar mercury complex (HgXe)(Sb3F17) (formulated as [HgXe(2+)][Sb2F_{11}-][SbF_{6}–]) is also known.
+Xenon reversibly complexes gaseous link=metal carbonyl|M(CO)5, where M=Cr, Mo, or W. p-block metals also bind noble gases: XeBeO has been observed spectroscopically and both XeBeS and FXeBO are predicted stable.

-The compound Xe_{2}Sb_{2}F_{11} contains a Xe–Xe bond, the longest element-element bond known (308.71 pm = 3.0871 Å).
+The compound Xe2Sb2F11 contains a Xe–Xe bond, the longest element-element bond known (308.71 pm = 3.0871 Å).

 In 1995, M. Räsänen and co-workers, scientists at the University of Helsinki in Finland, announced the preparation of xenon dihydride (HXeH), and later xenon hydride-hydroxide (HXeOH), hydroxenoacetylene (HXeCCH), and other Xe-containing molecules.
 In 2008, Khriachtchev et al. reported the preparation of HXeOXeH by the photolysis of water within a cryogenic xenon matrix.
 Deuterated molecules, HXeOD and DXeOH, have also been produced.